xnyan/domino/README.md

 ## Experiments on Azure

-Refer to the README file under /exp-azure to run experiments on Azure, which also shows how to build the binaries.
+Refer to [the README file under /exp-azure](https://github.com/xnyan/domino/tree/master/exp-azure) to run the experiments on Azure in the Domino paper.

 ## Data Traces for Inter-Region Latency on Azure